 Case story: Participating in the design and build of a new archive facility can be a dream assignment for any archivist.
 The right room climate, counter space, and scanning technologies were must-haves for the University Archives at Texas A&M University-Central Texas.
 A Contex IQ Quattro and an IQ FLEX scanner ensure that the finest details in delicate documents, books, and framed photos are picked up and digitized.

-Dynamic Reprographics brought in a Contex IQ Quattro scanner to do side by side comparisons with its existing mediocre scanner.
+Case story: Dynamic Reprographics brought in a Contex IQ Quattro scanner to do side by side comparisons with its existing mediocre scanner.
 The difference was like night and day.
 Easy to use, high quality results, and automated functionality drew praise from the team.

-Color matching is hard to reproduce when digitizing artwork for commercial purposes.
+Case story: Color matching is hard to reproduce when digitizing artwork for commercial purposes.
 Danish artist Sofie Børsting thought that digital photography of her artwork is the only way to achieve the quality she wants.
 We invited Sofie to visit the Contex demo room in Denmark, where she quickly realized that even the entry-level scanners fulfill her quality demands.